 In common with many not-for-profit organizations, the Foundation derives revenue from fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of this revenue was limited to the amounts recorded in the records of the Foundation.
-Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenue over expenditures, and cash flows from operations for the years ended September 30, 2023 and 2022, current assets as at September 30, 2023 and 2022, and net assets as at October 1 and September 30 for both the 2023 and 2022 years.
-Our audit opinion on the financial statements for the year ended September 30, 2022 was modified accordingly because of the possible effects of this limitation in scope.
+Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Foundation.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenditures, and cash flows from operations for the years ended September 30, 2022 and 2021, current assets as at September 30, 2022 and 2021, and net assets as at October 1 and September 30 for both the 2022 and 2021 years.